aziesemer/astran/README.md

 ### Requirements:
 - C++ compiler with support to C++11;
-- Gurobi 5 (it has issues with newer versions, sometimes unfeasible solutions as obtained)
+- Gurobi 5 (it has issues with newer versions, sometimes unfeasible solutions as obtained).
+It seems that is working normally again with Gurobi 9, according to some feedback.
+I did not have time to test it, but you may give it a try if you cannot find Gurobi 5.

 TIP: Download and install always the latest version directly from the GIT repository.
 Binary versions will not be updated anymore since google closed this service.
 It's pretty easy to compile.